 Eiichiro Oda reveals how One Piece will end

-As One Piece enters its Final Saga, fans are curious about its ending more than ever.
+With the Final Saga ongoing in One Piece, fans are curious about its ending more than ever.
 The manga author and illustrator Eiichiro Oda may not have given many hints about the world’s mysteries, but he reveals how One Piece will end.

-As a story spanning over two decades, One Piece is finally reaching its final stage.
+As a story spanning over two decades, One Piece is already heading towards the second arc of the Final Saga.
 The Final Saga is unveiling several mysteries one by one, but it has barely scratched the surface even now.

 Since the truth about the world remains a secret, fans are all the more curious to see how everything will turn out in the end.
 Here’s how One Piece will end, according to Eiichiro Oda.